Comparing BERT against traditional machine learning text classification: Abstract

 \section{Abstract}

-The BERT model has arisen as a popular state-of-the-art machine learning model in the recent years that is able to cope with multiple NLP tasks such as supervised text classification without human supervision.
-Its flexibility to cope with any type of corpus delivering great results has make this approach very popular not only in academia but also in the industry.
-Although, there are lots of different approaches that have been used throughout the years with success.
-In this work, we first present BERT and include a little review on classical NLP approaches.
-Then, we empirically test with a suite of experiments dealing different scenarios the behaviour of BERT against the traditional TF-IDF vocabulary fed to machine learning algorithms.
-Our purpose of this work is to add empirical evidence to support or refuse the use of BERT as a default on NLP tasks.
-Experiments show the superiority of BERT and its independence of features of the NLP problem such as the language of the text adding empirical evidence to use BERT as a default technique to be used in NLP problems.
+The BERT model has arisen as a popular state-of-the-art model in recent years.
+It is able to cope with NLP tasks such as supervised text classification without human supervision.
+Its flexibility to cope with any corpus delivering great results has make this approach very popular in academia and industry.
+Although, other approaches have been used before successfully.
+We first present BERT and a review on classical NLP approaches.
+Then, we empirically test with a suite of different scenarios the behaviour of BERT against traditional TF-IDF vocabulary fed to machine learning algorithms.
+The purpose of this work is adding empirical evidence to support the use of BERT as a default on NLP tasks.
+Experiments show the superiority of BERT and its independence of features of the NLP problem such as the language of the text adding empirical evidence to use BERT as a default technique in NLP problems.